ryanmorr/pet/README.md

 ## Interpolation

-Interpolation is achieved through data attributes set on the pet element and double curly braces ({{ }}) serving as delimiters for tokens within the template.
+Interpolation is achieved through data attributes set on the pet element and mustache-style double curly braces serving as delimiters for tokens within the template.
 The token found between the delimiters reference the data attribute using the same [name conversion](https://developer.mozilla.org/en/docs/Web/API/HTMLElement/dataset#Name_conversion) as the `element.dataset` property in JavaScript.
 For example, an attribute of `data-foo-bar-baz-qux` would be referenced as `{{fooBarBazQux}}` within a template.

 ```html
 <div class="component" data-first-name="John" data-last-name="Doe" pet></div>